pierremolinaro/acan/teensyduino-library/ACAN/README.md

 3. The *rtr* field of *CAN\_filter\_t* type is useless, it is never used by the driver;
 4. The *timeout* field of *CAN\_message\_t* type is useless, it is never used by the driver.

-Two sketchs are provided for demonstrating remote frame sending and receiving capabilities:
+Two sketches are provided for demonstrating remote frame sending and receiving capabilities:

-* **SendReceiveRemoteFramesWithFlexCan** sketch which uses the ACAN library, remote frames are sent and received;
+* **SendReceiveRemoteFramesWithFlexCan** sketch (in `flexcan-driver-example`) which uses the ACAN library, remote frames are sent and received;
-* **SendReceiveRemoteFramesWithFlexCan** sketch  which uses the FlexCan library, the first remote frame is sent, no remote frame is received.
+* **SendReceiveRemoteFrames** sketch (in `teensyduino-library/ACAN/examples`) which uses the FlexCan library, the first remote frame is sent, no remote frame is received.

+Theses two sketches need to establish a CAN network that connects CAN0 and CAN1.
+You can use a single AND gate, as 74HC08, powered on 3.3V:

+* AND inputs are CANT0X and CAN1TX;
+* AND outputs are CAN0RX and CAN1RX.

 ### Memory Footprint